-Digital Specimens is an installation that contains 63 of the most diverse sedimentary, igneous and metamorphic rocks.
-Every rock, or ‘asset’ as digital artists call them, is embedded within one physical object, emphasising the uniqueness of a specimen that was translated from the physical to the digital realm.
+Digital Specimens is a collection of the most diverse sedimentary, igneous and metamorphic rocks.
+Every rock, or ‘asset’ as digital artists call them, is embedded within one physical object, emphasizing the uniqueness of a specimen that was translated from the physical to the digital realm.

 Made with Unreal Engine and Quixel.